 You’ve finished your sculpture and now it’s ready to cure.
 Curing is strengthening.
 The longer you cure the stronger the finished piece.
 28 days curing as described below will give you the strongest piece possible.
-A cure time of 5 days will still provide 80% of the possible strength is your piece is not needed to be as robust as possible.
+A cure time of 5 days will still provide 80% of the possible strength if your piece is not needed to be as robust as possible.
 We always cure for the full month where possible - we like our pieces to be STRONG.

 Wrap your sculpture tightly in plastic (shopping bags or ziploc bags are perfect for this) so the water in it doesn't evaporate.
 DO NOT place wet towels over your sculpture for the first day!!

 DAY 2 - 24 hours later

 The second day your sculpture will be the consistency of a soft wood and you may continue to sculpt or carve on your work if you decide to.
 When wrapping it on up on the second day, place wet towels on it and then recover with plastic.
 The water is what makes your sculpture strong.